XuaTheGrate/Archipelago/worlds/spyro-aht/readme.md

 3. Toggle ``Enable Cheats`` in Dolphins settings
 4. Add the contents of ``AR_Code.txt`` into Dolphins cheats manager
 5. Launch the game
-6. Launch the client via Archipelago, connect to the multiworld, and type ``/client dolphin`` to hook into Dolphin
+6. Launch the client via Archipelago and connect to the multiworld (it will automatically hook into Dolphin).
 7. Enjoy!

 ## Checklist